e-c-k-e-r/vall-e/docs/models.md

 ## The NAR (Non-autoregressive) Model

-The NAR is responsible for generating the remaining RVQ levels of the audio codes for a given output.
+The NAR is responsible for generating the remaining codebook levels of the audio codes for a given output.
 References to the "outputs from the NAR" refers to the underlying "levels" for a given waveform, as each further levels contributes to the final waveform less significantly than the previous.
 * Some models may refer to this level as the "fine" level.

 As decoding is done non-autoregressively, the model can process tokens "in place" and have them attended to one another in the past and future, thus speeding up output and allowing for "more accurate" outputs.

-Non-autoregressive training is performed by having the input tokens from the previous RVQ level predict the next level's token in place.
+Non-autoregressive training is performed by having the input tokens from the previous codebook level predict the next level's token in place.
 The output logits are in the same position, and do not require further modifications as required for the AR.

 One problem exhibited from a NAR is producing arfifacts ("crust") in the final waveform.
 I believe this is a confidence problem where the wrong token is inferred.
 * Unfortunately, one solution is to simply train a separate NAR, as this should help bolster the model's NAR capabilities without the AR influencing things, as I imagine being able to both causally and parallel-ly decode tokens harms things.
   * This is backed by the used `cfg.model.experimental.rvq_levels_p` distribution affecting the model's AR capabilities, as increasing the NAR's share in training causes the AR to perform *less*.
     * However, this may be simply wrong, but checkpoints that used such distributions felt lobotomized.
 * Another solution that may help is to provide two token dropout methods:
-  * `token_dropout_error`: This will randomly nudge a small percentage of tokens from the prior RVQ level to simulate wrong tokens being predicted.
+  * `token_dropout_error`: This will randomly nudge a small percentage of tokens from the prior codebook level to simulate wrong tokens being predicted.
-  * `token_dropout_rate`: This will randomly mask off tokens from the prior RVQ level with a mask token, to try and have the model not-strongly-rely on the given input.
+  * `token_dropout_rate`: This will randomly mask off tokens from the prior codebook level with a mask token, to try and have the model not-strongly-rely on the given input.

 Sampling from the NAR absolutely necessitates a low temperature or to be greedily sampled, as higher temperatures lead to the aforementioned artifacts in the final waveform.
 * This is mostly mitigated with a proper non-causal mask, but crust still emerges at higher temperatures.